getsentry/rfcs/text/0079-exception-groups.md

 ## Sentry UI Changes

-The [Issue Details](https://docs.sentry.io/product/issues/issue-details/) page will be augmented as follows:
+The Issue Details page will be updated to improve usability of exception groups.
+The exact details are at the discretion of the design team, however the following should be considered:

-- A new section for the exception group will be added just above the exceptions list.
-It will display a condensed tree-like visualization of the exception group, with an in-page link to each exception.
-Clicking such a link should jump to that exception, and ensure it is expanded.
+- A condensed tree-like visualization of the exception group should be added somewhere on the page.
+  Each exception in the tree should have an in-page link to jump to that exception and ensure it is expanded.
 - Some exceptions should be collapsed by default, including any where `mechanism.is_exception_group === true`, and perhaps others.
-The exact logic can be determined by the designer, after seeing how it impacts the usability of the page.

 - The `mechanism.source` field, if available, should be displayed on each exception in the exceptions section.

-- Optional: We may want to include a way to navigate from each exception to its parent exception, or back to the exception group.
+- We may want to include a way to navigate from each exception to its parent exception, or back to the exception group.

-(A UI design is forthcoming.
-A mockup will be added here when ready.)

 # Drawbacks